 Triple Eight Distillery began when Dean and Melissa Long— Vintners turned brewers— also turned to distilling.
 In 1997, Triple Eight became one of the first small scale distilleries in the region.

-The nose is a gentle juniper with hints of coriander and other spices.
+The nose of Gale Force Gin a gentle juniper with hints of coriander and other spices.
 It smells clean but somewhat refreshing.
-The tasting is where you really begin to appreciate the full depth of this gin.
+The taste is where you really begin to appreciate the full depth of this gin.